GP2code/NeuroBoosterArray/README.md

 Code for this and implementing the analysis on the NIH Biowulf Cluster (https://hpc.nih.gov) can be found in this repository.

 As a quick note, PLINKv1.9 (https://www.cog-genomics.org/plink2) was used for all LD comparisons w/in superpopulations (r2 > 0.2 w/in 1MB windows), it was also used for allele frequency calcs.

-Summary statistics from this analysis are downloadable from the following link here.

 #### Component 3: Dense Tagging of GWAS regions.